Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Experiment

 \textbf{Datasets.} To verify CoLLaTe can effectively embed the expertise knowledge, we choose three datasets for a complex system, which has domain-specific rules for anomaly detection and highly rely on expert knowledge.
-One is cluster-wide slowdown detection in cloud environment \cite{amvrosiadis2018diversity, chen2024cluster} and two are aircraft monitoring datasets collected from an aircraft manufacturing company that is one of the world's top 150 enterprises.
-Additionally, we included a subtle mathematical-assumption-based anomaly detection dataset MGAB \cite{thill2020time}, in which anomalies can not be recognized visually, but need complex mathematical derivation and verification.
-For more details, please refer to Appendix~\ref{app:dataset}.
+One is cluster-wide slowdown detection in cloud environment (Mustang) \cite{amvrosiadis2018diversity} and two are aircraft monitoring datasets collected from an aircraft manufacturing company that is one of the world's top 150 enterprises.
+Additionally, we included a subtle mathematical-assumption-based anomaly detection dataset Mackey \cite{thill2020time}, in which anomalies can not be recognized visually, but need complex mathematical derivation and verification.